Inheritance Tax On Jointly Owned Property Explained

 Inheritance tax on the jointly owned property is not always straightforward, and whether or not inheritance tax has to be paid will depend on several factors, including the status of the person inheriting and their relationship with the deceased, how the property was jointly owned, the type of the property concerned, whether any possible inheritance tax exemptions can apply to the property, the timing of any lifetime transfers and whether the deceased’s estate has paid the inheritance tax due or not.

-Patrick Cannon can advise you about a jointly owned property and the tax consequences of joint ownership including for inheritance tax, capital gains tax, stamp duty and VAT.
+Inheritance tax advice is complex; Patrick can advise you about a jointly owned property and the tax consequences of joint ownership, including inheritance tax, capital gains tax, stamp duty and VAT.

 Get In Touch